 Existential connection to the profession

-Existential connection is the feeling that there is a bridge between your inner world and another person's experience.
-Philosopher William James noted that it is precisely the gap between people's inner experiences that makes it so hard for them to understand one another.
-This feeling reflects our ability to form deep human connections and feel less alone in our views.
-We studied this factor because the growing use of AI may change the nature of workplace interactions.
+Existential connection is the feeling that there is a bridge between your inner world and another person's experiences.
+Philosopher William James noted that it is the gap between people's inner experiences that makes understanding one another so difficult.
+This feeling reflects our ability to build deep human connections and feel less alone in our views.
+We studied this factor because growing AI use may change the nature of workplace interactions.

-AI gives fast, personalized answers, which reduces the need to ask colleagues for help.
-This speeds up work, but it can reduce live conversations and joint problem-solving.
-We assumed that the more developers rely on AI, the weaker their ties with colleagues might become.
-However, the data showed no link between AI adoption level and a sense of existential connection.
+AI provides fast, personalized answers, reducing the need to ask colleagues for help.
+This speeds up work, but it can reduce the number of live conversations and joint problem-solving.
+We assumed that the more developers rely on AI, the weaker their connections with colleagues might become.
+However, the data showed no link between the level of AI adoption and the feeling of existential connection.
 There are two possible explanations.

-Either we are too early in the adoption cycle to see the effect, or AI, even while replacing some communication, is also creating new points of contact by helping people share knowledge, speed up discussions, and broaden the shared base of experience.
+Either we are too early in the adoption cycle to see the effect, or AI, even while replacing part of communication, is simultaneously creating new points of contact by helping people share knowledge, speed up discussions, and expand the common base of experience.

 Psychological ownership of the product